asif-ahmedb/three-tier-app-iac/README.md

     ```
 > In Route 53, create a CNAME record for mycloudapphosting.com.
 The key is *api* and value will be *ADDRESS* of the ingress.
 For example: *k8s-demolb-fa1658a882-147059283.us-east-1.elb.amazonaws.com*

+- In ingress for monitor, I have used *monitor.mycloudapphosting.com* as host
+    ```
+    spec:
+      ingressClassName: alb
+      rules:
+        - host: monitor.mycloudapphosting.com
+    ```
+> In Route 53, create a CNAME record for mycloudapphosting.com.
+The key is *monitor* and value will be *ADDRESS* of the ingress.
+For example: *k8s-demolb-fa1658a882-147059283.us-east-1.elb.amazonaws.com*

 - Below image for reference:
 <kbd>